 My Kale Salad Video Tutorial!

-Watch my video recipe for step-by-step instructions on how to make this amazing salad recipe!
+Watch my YouTube video tutorial for step-by-step instructions on how to make this amazing salad recipe!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and YouTube channel and turn on notifications!

 Here are the main ingredients you’ll need for this kale sweet potato salad recipe: